Carefully sourced to be durable. Mindfully designed to be functional.

 First, it is important to understand that different people will have different definitions and thresholds for what is sustainable and what is not.
 That is okay.
 We are all different humans with different experiences that shape our understanding of the world.
-There is a lot of information and movements out there (zero-waste, minimalism, veganism, etc.) and some will resonate more than others with each of us.
-Or maybe none of them will.
-And that is also okay.
 If you are here, you probably care about the planet.
 And we think that is awesome, and we celebrate that.

 We think about our impact and the life of our products since the very beginning until the end.
 Circular economy is deep down in our DNA and we make sure we minimise our impact on environment since the crops for our fibres are sawn and harvested until you no longer want the clothes, and the clothes are no longer reusable.

 At Trace Collective we apply a framework known as Life Cycle Thinking (LCT).
 This means that we measure, report and try to reduce our impacts each of the stages of the life cycle of any product or service.

 For each of those stages, we then assess impacts in 5 areas: